On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: EXPERIMENTAL RESULTS AND DISCUSSIONS

-In this section, we present the experimental results to demonstrate the efficacy of the proposed C-FLAG algorithm~\ref{alg: A} in task-incremental settings.
+In this section, we present the experimental results to demonstrate the efficacy of the proposed C-FLAG algorithm in task-incremental settings.

 \textbf{Benchmarks:} We demonstrate the experimental results on continual learning benchmarks such as Split-CIFAR10, Split-CIFAR100, and Split-TinyImageNet.
 Split-CIFAR10 and Split-CIFAR100 are derived from the CIFAR10 and CIFAR100~\cite{krizhevsky2009learning} datasets, where the entire dataset is split into 5 tasks.
 Each task in Split-CIFAR10 has two classes, while each task in Split-CIFAR100 contains 20 classes.
 In the TinyImageNet~\cite{Le2015TinyIV} dataset, data is divided into 10 tasks, each consisting of 20 classes.
 For non-IID splits, we employ the Dirichlet partitioning technique to distribute task-specific data among the participating clients.
 This allows us to regulate the data heterogeneity in FL using the Dirichlet parameter $\zeta$.
 In this work, we use $\zeta = 0.1$ and $\zeta = 10^5$ for simulating the non-IID and IID scenarios, respectively.
-We use a ResNet-18~\cite{he2015deepresiduallearningimage} backbone.
+We use a ResNet-18~\cite{he2015deepresiduallearningimage} backbone for classification on Split-CIFAR10 and Split-CIFAR100 datasets, whereas we use a ResNet-50 backbone for classification on Split-TinyImageNet dataset. on all the datasets.
 Other details of the experimental configuration have been delegated to the appendix.